woossi0/suite/docs/usermanual/source/introduction/extensions.rst

 Point Cloud
 -----------

-The Point Cloud extension adds support for the PostGIS Point Cloud functionality.
+The Point Cloud extension adds support for the PostgreSQL/PostGIS Point Cloud functionality.

-.. todo:: Need to add something useful here.
+For more information on Point Cloud, please see the :ref:`dataadmin.pointcloud` section.